 Whether in language, traffic safety or medical research – in many areas, the “gender” factor plays a much more important role than previously assumed.
 In his new episode, Harald Lesch explores the question of what reasons there are to take the “sex” or “gender” factor into account much more than has been the case to date.

-WRITER & DIRECTOR: Jakob Kneser CAMERAMEN: Martin Göbel, Marc Riemer, Steffen Bohn, Scott Lakey EDITOR: Alina Krischke SOUND: Marcel Timm, Christoph Mohr, Nic Jones COMMISSIONING EDITOR: Christina Schrader (ZDF), Christiane Götz-Sobel (ZDF)
+WRITER & DIRECTOR: Jakob Kneser CAMERA: Martin Göbel, Marc Riemer, Steffen Bohn, Scott Lakey EDITOR: Alina Krischke SOUND: Marcel Timm, Christoph Mohr, Nic Jones COMMISSIONING EDITOR: Christina Schrader (ZDF), Christiane Götz-Sobel (ZDF)